-The Laboratory was not required to report under the Emergency Planning & Community Right to Know Act (EPCRA) Sections 302-303, 311-312,313 in 2005.
-The Laboratory did not store any chemicals in excess or near EPCRA threshold limits in 2007.
-The Laboratory does maintain memorandums of understanding (MOU) with the lowa State University Department of Pubic Safety and the City of Ames Fire Department for emergency and hazardous material situations.
+The Laboratory was not required to report under the Emergency Planning & Community Right to Know Act (EPCRA) Sections 302-303, 311-312,313 in 2008.
+The Laboratory did not store any chemicals in excess or near EPCRA threshold limits in 2008.
+The Laboratory does maintain memorandums of understanding (MOU) with the Iowa State University Department of Pubic Safety and the City of Ames Fire Department for emergency and hazardous material situations.
 Copies of MOU's are located in the "Ames Laboratory Emergency Plan".
 The Laboratory was not required to report under EPCRA Section 304 as there were no reportable releases.

-Spills to the environment are reported to the Iowa Department of Natural Resources in accordance with the IAC, Rule 567, Chapter 131.
+Spills to the environment are reported to the Iowa Department of Natural Resources (IDNR) in accordance with the IAC, Rule 567, Chapter 131.
 Spills are cleaned up in accordance with the IAC, Rule 567, Chapter 133.
 There is no minimum reportable quantity under Chapter 131.
-There were no reportable environmental spills in 2007.
+There was one IDNR reportable environmental spill in 2008.
+A small hydraulic oil spill occurred when a hydraulic line failed during snow removal operations.
+The spill was reported to the IDNR.
+No further actions were required.